 Why OpenPhone is the better choice for small businesses

-Ooma and magicJack offer limited features, yet come at a high price point. magicJack barely offers more features than a landline phone, while Ooma forces you to upgrade to an expensive plan before offering must-have features like team messaging, call recording, and a desktop app.
+Ooma and magicJack offer limited features, yet come at a high price point. magicJack barely offers more features than a landline phone, while Ooma forces you to upgrade to an expensive plan before offering must-have features like team messaging, call recording, and voicemail transcriptions.

 Here’s a third service to consider: OpenPhone.
 OpenPhone is easy to use, comes at a low cost, and offers plenty of advanced features and integrations.
 Here’s why OpenPhone is a better fit for your business.